LukaszNiestroj/lukasz_niestroj_monogo_recruitment_task/README.md

 ## Notes

 - If tests fail due to timeouts, check for UI overlays or banners that may block interactions.
 The tests are designed to handle these, but site changes may require selector updates.

----

-For questions or improvements, please contact the repository owner.